digitalmethodsinitiative/4cat/backend/README.md

 As a proof of concept, some post data is saved into the database, but this should be extended if this is to actually scrape things.

+## Additional tools
+* `importDump.py` is a script that takes the path of a 4plebs CSV dump as an argument, and inserts all posts and threads contained therein into the database.
+Run the script without arguments for further explanation:

+  `python3 importDump.py`

+* `database.sql` contains the description of the database used by the backend.
+Running it should set up your tables and indexes if they have not been added yet.